vishwanath090/Face-Identification/README.md

 - For consistent results, use clear front-facing images.
 - The `augment_faces.py` script can be used to expand the training data.

-## Future Improvements

-Possible next steps include:

-- Removing hardcoded paths from the app
-- Adding a configuration file for model locations
-- Improving the training pipeline documentation
-- Adding example images and screenshots
-- Including a sample dataset layout

-## License

-Add a license if you want the project to be reusable by others.